cfratila/rxjs-examples/README.md

 ReactiveX - API for asynchronous programming with observable streams (http://reactivex.io) (https://rxjs-dev.firebaseapp.com/api)

 **Stream**
- - a concept
- - values/event emitted over time like a timeline
+ - a stream is a sequence of ongoing events ordered in time.
+It can emit three different things: a value (of some type), an error, or a "completed" signal.
+Consider that the "completed" takes place, for instance, when the current window or view containing that button is closed (e.g. values/event emitted over time like a timeline)
- - Marble Diagram -> Stream: ---x------x-----x--------x--x---
+ - Marble Diagram -> Stream: ---x------x-----x--------x--x--X----|---->
- - a stream can easily represent asyncronous data arriving from a source.
-The best examples would be – users clicking on a button, ajax responses, an interval etc
+ - we capture these emitted events only asynchronously, by defining a function that will execute when a value is emitted, another function when an error is emitted, and another function when 'completed' is emitted.
+Sometimes these last two can be omitted and you can just focus on defining the function for values.
+The "listening" to the stream is called subscribing.
+The functions we are defining are observers.
+The stream is the subject (or "observable") being observed.
+This is precisely the Observer Design Pattern.

 **Observable**
-- facilitates the stream; emits values and responds to them
 - add() - You can add child observers
 - remove() - Removing child observers that were added
 - unsubscribe() - You can close an observer subscription